kylegrantlucas/lyricpiece/README.md

 # LyricPiece

-A small tool for my command line, returns a random paragraph of text from a smaller file.
-I use it to show lyrics in my terminal.
+A small tool for my command line, gets the currently playing spotify track and then grabs a sample of the lyrics for display.
+Uses a local file cache for preformance.

 ## Installation